knockergrowl/knockergrowl.github.io/festivals/atg24/bands-by-tier.md

 * Night Verses
 * Sigh
 * Show Me The Body
-* Year of no Light
+* Year of No Light
 * And So I Watch You From Afar
 * Caspian
 * Brontide